What is a consolidated interim storage facility?

 The Department of Energy (DOE) has a legal obligation to remove used nuclear fuel from the original reactor sites where it was generated.
 Every year that the fuel remains at numerous sites throughout the U.S., it costs taxpayers more money.
 Utilities litigate against the Department of Energy to recover damages resulting from DOE’s failure to meet contractual obligations and begin removal.
 The DOE’s liabilities are projected to total $27.1 billion if the DOE cannot take custody of the material by 2021.
 The communities where these storage sites are located would benefit from removing the fuel and restoring what are often prime industrial sites for new economic development and revenues.
 The proposed ISP consolidated storage site also reduces the security costs of monitoring fuel stored at 70+ sites nationwide.

 Isn’t the HOSS system a far less risky solution?

-Some have proposed leaving the scattered fuel in storage where it is and converting the existing used fuel storage sites into what’s been termed Hardened OnSite Storage, or HOSS.
+Some have proposed leaving the fuel in storage where it is at sites around the country and converting the existing used fuel storage sites into what’s been termed Hardened OnSite Storage, or HOSS.
 This approach would only spend unnecessary effort and resources to add redundant features to a site already designed and certified as secure and protected – and it adds no economic potential to the dormant industrial site.
-The suggested benefit of not having to move the used fuel misses the fact that we move used fuel like this safely and securely all over the world.
+The suggested benefit of not having to move the used fuel misses the fact that shippers move used fuel like this safely and securely all over the world.
 There is not a compelling safety or economic reason to leave stranded fuel sitting in these communities on industrial property, where it requires dedicated security and monitoring infrastructure at each site that is then replicated at multiple additional sites across the United States.

 Why not use the money to pay communities that inherited waste from shutdown plants that have to store and secure it anyway, instead of using it to build a consolidated facility and then proceed with risky cross-country transport?